Member at Large, Morse Force

 Because of my participation in the Nature Book Club, I was encouraged to accept a nomination to the Tahoma Audubon Society Board.
 Serving on the board will be another way to learn about this organization, birding, and the people who make a difference in Pierce County.
 I know I have much to learn, and I appreciate the opportunity.

-Bob Furman, Secretary
+Bob Furman, Treasurer

 Executive Committee, Finance Committee